Var2299/ProjectHub/README.md

 Subsequent users register as **member** by default.
 Admin can promote them.

 ## Features
-- AI-Powered Task Descriptions — Use the "AI Suggest" button during task creation to automatically generate an optimal description based on your title.
+- AI-Powered Task Descriptions: Use the "AI Suggest" button during task creation to automatically generate an optimal description based on your title.
 - Role-based dashboard with stats
 - Register / Login / Logout (JWT, bcrypt)
 - Projects: create, list, view, edit, delete, add members